wp-plugins/pixtulate-responsive-images/readme.txt

 == Description ==
 The responsive images plugin connects wordpress sites to the on demand image services of Pixtulate.
 Our image optimization dramatically speeds up websites with image content.
 The service scales, crops and optimizes responsive images on demand using Pixtulate's servers.

+= Features =

 Pixtulate provides further image enhancements via focal points which ensure images are always cropped and scaled to feature their main subject.
 All sites also automatically benefit from Pixtulate's global CDN for fast image delivery worldwide.

+= Docs & Support =

 The plugin simplifies configuration and automates certain otherwise manual tasks on WP sites.
-Please visit our docs section for full documentation: http://www.pixtulate.com/docs/index.htm.
-Immediately start optimizing images by signing up at http://www.pixtulate.com.
+Please visit our docs section for full [documentation](http://www.pixtulate.com/docs/index.htm).
+Immediately start optimizing images by [signing up](http://www.pixtulate.com).

 == Installation ==